Light Night 2024 to feature exhibits by AHC staff and researchers

 Iteration LN24 can be found at the Pyramid Theatre (inside Leeds University Union), Thursday & Friday from 6-10pm.

 The School of Music’s Dan Merrick (Strategic Development Manager) and Dr Scott McLaughlin, Associate Professor in Composition and Music Technology, will host Smeaton’s Planetarium where star science and electronic music will collide to create a star-scattering, immersive experience in the beautiful surroundings of the Clothworkers’ Concert Hall.
-Images of galaxies, stars and nebula shoot around you, responding to music created by students from the School of Music, based on the research of scientists from the School of Physics and Astronomy.
+Three separate projection sources create a wrap-around visual, covering the internal walls of the Concert Hall to create a planetarium effect.
+The visuals - stars, galaxies and nebulae - melt and reform, in direct conversation with music created by students from the School of Music, inspired by the research of scientists from the School of Physics and Astronomy.

 The biggest challenge, Scott says, was translating the enormous amount of stellar chemistry data at their disposal into music and light.